 Solving these temperature monitoring problems was previously too complicated — or too expensive — to undertake with technology.
 But, thanks to advancements in healthcare IoT, that is no longer the case.

 Working in partnership with Infogrid, Disruptive Technologies’ sensors are solving such problems today for the UK’s National Health Service (NHS) by creating a an automated cold storage monitoring system.

-Built specifically around DT’s sensors, the Infogrid system is simple to use and very low cost.
-No technical expertise is required to operate or set up the system, meaning it can be up and running immediately — the perfect complement to DT’s microsensors.
-Retrofitting these sensors to existing assets takes seconds, meaning set-up for full buildings can occur very quickly.
-Now installed in over 100 NHS sites across multiple Trusts, the system is automating daily tasks such as medicine temperature checks, Legionnaires’ condition monitoring, fire doors being secure, comfort temperatures for patients and much more.
-This has resulted in an established ROI of less than three months, and significant improvements to patient care.
+Built specifically around Disruptive’s sensors, the Infogrid IoT system is simple to use and very low cost.
+No technical expertise is required to operate or set up the system in a healthcare facility.
+It can be up and running immediately as the perfect complement to Disruptive’s mini-sensors.
+Retrofitting these sensors to existing assets takes seconds, so set-up for full buildings and hospitals can occur very quickly.
+Now installed in over 100 National Health Service sites across multiple Trusts, the sensing system is focused on cold storage monitoring, with sensors applied to pharmacy refrigerators and freezers.
+It is automating daily hospital tasks such as medicine temperature checks, fire door monitoring, comfort temperatures for patients and much more.
+This has resulted in a quick ROI of less than three months for the National Health Service and significant improvements to patient care.